DIY Vintage Clown Pumpkins – Decorating with Paper and Paint!

 Supplies Needed

-- White/Cream Pumpkins -real or fake.
+- Fake white/cream pumpkins.
 I used two 9″ cream pumpkins and a 6.5″ cream pumpkin.

 - Orange and Black Acrylic Paint